ScriptaGames/SquareOff/README.md

 # SquareOff

-A game we're building for Ludum Dare 35!
+A game we built for Ludum Dare 35!
+Play now at [sqoff.com](http://sqoff.com).

 ## Usage
 ```